-The Unit of Neurology employs a team of skilled neurologists dedicated to the diagnosis and treatment of diseases of the nervous system and the muscles, through the application of nationally and internationally recognized guidelines.
+The Department of Neurology employs a team of skilled neurologists dedicated to the diagnosis and treatment of diseases of the nervous system and the muscles, through the application of nationally and internationally recognized guidelines.
+The team treats over 6,000 patients each year.

 It includes two independent sections: Neuromuscular Diseases and Neuroimmunology and Neurology and Emergency Stroke Unit.